discovering business and user needs

 RESEARCH METHODS

-Utilized heuristic evaluation, competitive analysis, and comparative task analysis to explore the existing flow and discover technological restraints.
+Utilized heuristic evaluation and competitive analysis to understand the existing flow, see how highly-regarded cart/checkout experiences performed, and discover technological restraints.

 RESEARCH GOALS